mindspore-ai/docs/docs/lite/docs/source_en/use/micro.md

     └── weight.h
 ```

-## Using CodeGen to Perform inference on STM Boards
+## Performing Inference on STM Boards

 This guide takes the deployment on STM32F746 as an example to show how the pre-complied model is built and deployed on Cortex-M platform.
 More information about Arm Cortex-M could be found in their [Official Web Site](https://developer.arm.com/ip-products/processors/cortex-m).